 Data Prepper is a server-side data collector capable of filtering, enriching, transforming, normalizing, and aggregating data for downstream analytics and visualization.

 Data Prepper lets users build custom pipelines to improve the operational view of applications.
 Two common uses for Data Prepper are trace and log analytics.
 Trace analytics can help you visualize the flow of events and identify performance problems, and log analytics can improve searching, analyzing and provide insights into your application.

-Data Prepper is compromised of one or more Pipelines that collect and filter data based on the components set within the pipeline.
+Data Prepper includes one or more pipelines that collect and filter data based on the components set within the pipeline.
 Each component is pluggable, enabling you to use your own custom implementation of each component.
 These components include the following: